Ee Peng Liang: Early life

 Ee was born to a poor ethnic Hokkien Peranakan family in 1913 and grew up at the Kallang gasworks area of Singapore in a family of eight siblings.
 His parents were named Ee Seng Watt and Lim Choon Neo.

 Education

-He was educated at St Joseph’s Institution and later was qualified as a chartered accountant.
-In 1947, Ee Peng Liang set up Ee Peng Liang & Co., which started out serving family businesses and grew to serve a sizeable portfolio of clients including public companies.
+Ee was educated at St Joseph’s Institution and later was qualified as a chartered accountant.
+In 1947, Ee set up Ee Peng Liang & Co., which started out serving family businesses and grew to serve a sizeable portfolio of clients including public companies.
 His firm eventually merged with the then Turquand, Youngs & Co. and Ernst & Whinney in 1974 and 1986 respectively, to become part of Ernst & Young.

 Career

 While working as an accountant, Ee began volunteering at Boys’ Town, of which he was later appointed chairman in 1955.
 In 1947, he became secretary of the Good Shepherd Sisters’ Marymount Vocational Centre.
 In 1953, he founded and became vice-president of the Singapore Council for Social Service, and then president in 1958.
 He has won numerous accolades for his humanitarian work, including the Public Service Star which he received in 1964 and the Meritorious Service Medal which he received in 1967.